pierre-rouleau/p4.el/README.rst

 Type ``M-x customize-group RET p4 RET`` to see all the options.
-The most important options are ``p4-executable`` (the location of the Perforce client executable, in case it can't be found on your ``PATH``), and ``p4-global-key-prefix`` (the prefix for all Perforce key bindings, in case the default ``C-x p`` is unsuitable).
+The most important options are ``p4-executable`` (the location of the Perforce client executable, in case it can’t be found on your ``PATH``), and ``p4-global-key-prefix`` (the prefix for all Perforce key bindings, in case the default ``C-x p`` is unsuitable).